 False Chinch Bug (Nysius raphanus)

-Detailing the identifying qualities of the False Chinch Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the False Chinch Bug.

-Pervasive pests like the False Cinch Bug roam from crop to crop, damaging new leaf growth and plant health wherever they land.
+Pervasive pests like the False Cinch Bug roam from crop to crop, damaging new leaf growth wherever they land.

 False Cinch Bugs fly to their food sources, sometimes miles apart.
-Adults pierce plant stems and drink the juices from the plant, depriving it of food and water.
-False Cinch Bugs prefer to eat alfalfa, radish leaves and mustard greens, but they will move to other field crops like potatoes and grains once their first food source has been harvested.
-They will then return to fields that have recovered and feed again.
+They pierce plant stems and drink the juices from young plants, depriving it of food and water.
+False Cinch Bugs prefer to eat alfalfa, radish leaves, and mustard greens, but they will move to other field crops like potatoes and grains once their first food source has been harvested.
+They also return to fields that have recovered in order to feed again, making it difficult to starve them out of an area.
+Seedlings might die, but older plants can survive the feedings.
 The damage from feeding takes days to few weeks to appear and can include things like leaf wilting, leaf curling or the appearance of leaf burn.